-How to disable the built-in iSight Camera
+How to Disable the Built-in iSight Camera on a Mac

-Despite the many fun and harmless uses, there are some security concerns with having a built-in camera particularly in academic and institutional settings, and because of this some System Administrators have taped covers over the iSight and even removed them from the machines entirely.
+Despite the many fun and harmless uses of the hardware Camera, there are some security concerns with having a built-in camera particularly in academic and institutional settings, and because of this some System Administrators have taped covers over the iSight and even removed them from the machines entirely.
 Thankfully, there’s a much easier way to disable the built-in iSight camera, all you have to do is move a file.

 Disabling the Built-in Hardware iSight / FaceTime Camera on any Mac

 - First, we will create a relatively hidden backup folder for the file.
 If you don’t want the folder hidden from the GUI, just remove the . in front of the directory name.
 Launch the Terminal and type the following command: